piusmwilson/Software-Engineer-Bootcamp/APIs/apis-doc.md

 - It also includes _understanding the standards and best practices in API design to ensure the development of powerful, user-friendly, and secure APIs_.

 The foundation of API Design lies in this knowledge, setting the stage for more complex API designing and development.
+### Requirements of a Well-Designed API

+- Security, the APi should be protected against attacks and misuse.
+- Usability, The API should be easy for developers to leverage effectively.
+- Scalability, The API should be able to handle rapid spikes in traffic.
+- Testability, The API should be designed in a way that it helps developers experiment with functionality.
+- Reliability, The API should be robust enough to minimize downtime.

+Dividing an API architecture into layers simplifies the process of interface design, where each equality is abstracted away from API implementation and handled in a centralised server architecture, which can then be used across multiple interfaces.
+These layers can be _the security layer, caching layer, representation layer, orchestration layer_.

+### Steps of a Basic API Design Approach

+- Start by determining the goals of the API.
+- Then Identify the intended users.
+- Proceed to design the interfaces.
+- Evaluate progress.
+- the go on to implement.

 ### What is GraphQL?